taddison/tjaddison.com/_posts/2018/2018-07-21-Ensuing-your-describe-tags-are-unique-in-pester-tests.md

 The FindAll functions takes a predicate function which should return `$true` if the node matches.
 The first line of our predicate (`...-is [System...`) limits our search to commands only (not comments, blocks, etc.).

-> You'll note we don't check there is a fourth parameter - this is invalid syntax (missing parameter value) and that sounds like another test that could be written.
+> You'll note we don't check there is a fourth command element - this would be invalid syntax (missing parameter value/no test block) and that sounds like another test we could write.

 ## The complete test